 - The premises lacks functioning appliances that conformed to applicable law at the time of installation and that are maintained in good working order; or

 - There is mold that is associated with dampness, or there is any other condition causing the residential premises to be damp, which condition, if not remedied, would materially interfere with the health or safety of the tenant, excluding the presence of mold that is minor and found on surfaces that can accumulate moisture as part of their proper functioning and intended use.

 The act grants jurisdiction to county courts to provide injunctive relief related to a breach.

-The bill also:
+The act also: